VR1, Madeira

-The Via Rápida 1 or VR1 (Fast Road 1 in English) is the first motorway in Madeira, Portugal.
+The Via Rápida 1 or VR1 (Expressway No. 1 in English) is the first motorway in Madeira, Portugal.
 Since April 2017, there is another motorway in the island called VR2.
 Construction started in 1989 and was completed in 2005.

 With 44 km, it goes from Ribeira Brava to Porto do Caniçal, providing a fast connection between Funchal and the Madeira International Airport.
 This motorway is also known as Cota 200.

 Junctions

 João Gomes Bridge, which crosses the Ribeira of the same name 140m below.
 Built in 1997.

 There are 27 Junctions and 30 tunnels in total.